Comcast Innovation Fund

 POs are not required.
 However, you must create and submit an invoice and sign other paperwork, such as an acknowledgement of the grant.

-Your proposal will be reviewed by the Innovation Fund Steering Committee at Comcast, representing a wide range of disciplines and functions.
 Below are some suggestions to help you create an effective proposal.

 Impact Is Important